 And the next contender to have found a place on this particular catalog of programs like MediaMonkey is AIMP, an efficient application that supports multiformat playback, thanks to its ability to support a horde of codecs.
 Loaded with an 18-band equalizer and multiple sound effects, it boasts of multithreading encoding, 32-bit audio processing and even working with multiple playlists.

 An audio library for organizing all the audio files is in place and so is a tag editor with support for popular formats.
-It downloads missing artwork by itself and has internet radio facility too.
+It downloads missing artwork by itself and has an internet radio facility too.
 A simple scheduler with an alarm that can even wake the computer from sleep mode as well as a sleep timer to shut the PC down has also been thrown in.

 7 – Songbird:

 And the final option for today is Songbird, a music player that handles your audio library and manages your music for you.
 It can be controlled remotely and has been loaded with some of the common features similar to those found in the aforementioned websites.
 This program supports gapless playback and has the intelligent playlist feature integrated into it.